Skip to main content

 Remove it

 Removes the fallow-gate handler from .claude/settings.json, deletes the hook script if it still carries the generator marker (use --force to remove user-edited scripts), and strips the managed block from AGENTS.md.
 Handlers you added outside fallow stay untouched.
 Pass --user to uninstall the global artifacts at ~/.claude/ instead of the project ones.
 The uninstall flow is idempotent: running it a second time prints unchanged / not present and exits 0.
-Dry-run is supported (--uninstall --dry-run). fallow setup-hooks also recognises and cleans up hook commands that older manual setups emitted (absolute paths, ~/-based paths, Windows drive paths), so re-running it on a pre-existing install upgrades the handler to the canonical form without leaving duplicates.
+Dry-run is supported (fallow hooks uninstall --target agent --dry-run). fallow hooks install --target agent also recognises and cleans up hook commands that older manual setups emitted (absolute paths, ~/-based paths, Windows drive paths), so re-running it on a pre-existing install upgrades the handler to the canonical form without leaving duplicates.

-Related but distinct: fallow init --hooks scaffolds a shell-level Git pre-commit hook in .git/hooks/ that runs fallow on changed files.
+Related but distinct: fallow hooks install --target git scaffolds a shell-level Git pre-commit hook in .git/hooks/ that runs fallow on changed files.
 That is the human enforcement path.
 This page is the agent enforcement path.
-The two can be used together: git hooks catch human commits, the setup-hooks gate catches agent commits.
+The two can be used together: git hooks catch human commits, the agent gate catches agent commits.

 Manual setup